 harmonic chart patterns

 Within the realm of technical analysis, chart patterns are popular tools.
-Of course, not all are alike, and some are more complex that others.
+Of course, not all are alike, and some are more complex than others.
 In this article, we will teach you how to recognize, interpret, and trade this variety of geometric price patterns.

 What Are Harmonic Chart Patterns?